-Specific objectives used to inform the selection of the Sablefish MP (requirement 1) meet legislative requirements under the Fish Stocks provisions of the Fisheries Act by defining both conservation and use of the stock over time periods commensurate with definitions of sustainability (Marentette et al. 2021).
+Specific objectives used to inform the selection of the Sablefish MP (Requirement i, above) meet legislative requirements under the Fish Stocks provisions of the Fisheries Act by defining both conservation and use of the stock over time periods commensurate with definitions of sustainability (Marentette et al. 2021).
 For example, Sablefish conservation objectives described in the 'Background' section reflect the policy goal to avoid undesirable biological outcomes.
-Sablefish objectives are hierarchically structured in such a way that the management choice is constrained to an MP that has a high probability of stock status remaining above the LRP over a time period of 36 years, which corresponds to two Sablefish generations.
+Sablefish objectives are applied hierarchically in such a way that the management choice is constrained to an MP that has a high probability of stock status remaining above the LRP over a time period of 36 years, which corresponds to two Sablefish generations.

-Consistent application of an MP that outputs an annual catch limit (Requirement 4, above) has several advantages.
+Consistent application of an MP that outputs an annual catch limit (Requirement iii, above) has several advantages.
 First, a strong feedback link is created between current management action and future stock response such that catches are reduced when stock abundance declines and can be increased as stock abundances grows.
 Second, how a catch limit is calculated is fully specified by the MP and reproducible.
-Finally, an MP catch limit can be provided every year, without having to do a "full stock assessment", provided the inputs to the MP are available (e.g., landings and the trap survey index for the BC Sablefish MP).
+Finally, the MP catch limit can be provided every year, without having to do a "full stock assessment".
+Even for a year where MP data are missing, it is possible to apply the MP to generate a catch limit.
+However, consistent loss of MP inputs would require intervention to identify a new MP based on available data, or simulation testing of MP response to repeated occurrences of missing data.

 Another key component of precautionary fisheries management systems is the explicit consideration of uncertainty when developing management measures (FAO 1996).
-Prospective evaluation of proposed management actions via simulation, such as that undertaken as part of the Sablefish

-MSE process, reinforces precaution by testing the performance of candidate MPs over a range of uncertain scenarios about stock and fishery dynamics (FAO 1996).
+Prospective evaluation of proposed management actions via simulation, such as that undertaken as part of the Sablefish MSE process, reinforces precaution by testing the performance of candidate MPs over a range of uncertain scenarios about stock and fishery dynamics (FAO 1996).
 This simulation step allows MPs that perform poorly in simulation to be rejected, which acts as a risk mitigation step.
 Although the simulation testing does not guarantee the realized performance of an MP will match simulation performance, exposing candidate MPs to data simulated under a range of uncertain stock and fishery dynamics using operating models closes the gap between precaution in theory and practice (FAO 1996; Cox et al. 2019b).
-The selection of the current Sablefish MP used to inform catch limits for the 2023-24 fishing year was based on evaluation over five operating model scenarios to ensure that the MP would meet established fishery objectives for each of the five scenarios (DFO 2023).
+The selection of the Sablefish MP used to inform catch limits for the 2023-24 fishing year was based on evaluation over five operating model scenarios (DFO 2023).
 These five scenarios covered two key axes of uncertainty: stock-recruitment steepness (productivity) and terminal biomass in the last year of the assessment.
+This same MP is applied to provide advice for 2024-25 in keeping with the desire to consistently apply the same catch limit calculation over time.